ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-07-the-three-pillars-of-ethereum-classic/index.md

 ![Benefits of the Three Pillars.](./etc-three-pillars-image-explained.png)

-From the text above I underlined the key words that represent the key benefits, and below I am going to list them as features of Ethereum Classic
+From the text above I underlined the keywords that represent the benefits of the *Code Is Law* principle, which is upheld by the three pillars of ETC, and below I list them with their meaning:

-- **Survivability:** Because of ETC's security, accounts balances and smart contracts will survive in the long term.
+- **Survivability:** Because of ETC's security, accounts, balances, and smart contracts will survive in the long term.
 - **Censorship Resistance:** ETC is censorship resistant and unrestricted, therefore permissionless.
 - **Unstoppability:** Currency tranfers and decentralized applications are unstoppable.
-- **Uncompromisable:** Accounts, balances, and decentralized applications cannot be compromised as traditional systems.
+- **Uncompromisable:** Accounts, balances, and decentralized applications cannot be compromised as in traditional systems.
 - **Uncapturable:** ETC cannot be captured by corporations or special interests.

-So, the three pillars hold up the principle of Code Is Law, and Code Is Law guarantees the benefits of survivability, censorship resistance, unstoppability, and make ETC uncompromisable and uncapturable.
+So, the three pillars uphold the principle of *Code Is Law*, and the principle of *Code Is Law* guarantees the benefits of survivability, censorship resistance, unstoppability, and make ETC uncompromisable and uncapturable.

 Then, the question is: How do the three pillars of Ethereum Classic guarantee the principle of Code Is Law and its main benefits?